-Can roses grow in Zone 3?
-You read correctly, and yes, roses can be grown and enjoyed in Zone 3.
+Can roses grow in zone 3?
+You read correctly, and yes, roses can be grown and enjoyed in zone 3.
 That said, the rosebushes grown there must have a toughness and hardiness factor way above most others on the common market today.
-Over the years, there have been those whom have made it their life’s work to develop roses with the hardiness it takes to survive in the harshest of climates – cold and dry with biting winter winds.
+Over the years, there have been those who have made it their life’s work to develop roses with the hardiness it takes to survive in the harshest of climates – cold and dry with biting winter winds.

 About Zone 3 Roses

 If you hear or read of someone mentioning “,” those would be some that were developed by Dr. Griffith Buck to survive in harsh climates.
 There are also the Explorer Series rosebushes of Canada (developed by Agriculture Canada).
 Another of those growing and testing rosebushes is a lady named Barbara Rayment, the owner/operator of Birch Creek Nursery near Prince George, in British Columbia, Canada.
 Right smack in Canadian zone 3, she puts roses through rigorous testing before they can be placed on her list of roses for zone 3.
 The core of Ms. Rayment’s roses are those in the Explorer Series.
 The Parkland Series does have some issues with hardiness in her intense weather conditions and should be noted that the rosebushes grown in zone 3 will typically be smaller bushes than if they were grown in milder climates.
 However, the smaller ones are just fine when considering that they are better than not being able to grow them at all.
 Grafted rosebushes do not perform there and tend to just rot off at the graft or die back completely in their first test season, leaving only the hardy rootstock.
 Cold hardy roses for zone 3 means they are rosebushes that grow on their own root systems and are not grafted to a hardier rootstock.
 An own root rose can die back all the way to ground surface and what comes back the following year will be the same rose.

 Roses for Zone 3 Gardens